lawhorkl/WizzyWig/README.md

 ### Slash Commands

-- `/ww` or `/wizzywing` - Show help
-- `/ww show` - Show main frame
+- `/ww` or `/ww show` - Open the chat editor
-- `/ww config` - Open config panel
+- `/ww config` - Open settings panel
-- `/ww toggle` - Toggle addon on/off
+- `/ww toggle` - Enable/disable addon
-- `/ww status` - Show current status
+- `/ww help` - Show command list

-- `/ww debug` - Toggle debug mode
+### How to Use

+1. Type `/ww` to open the editor window
+2. Write your emote or message in the large text box
+3. Select your desired channel from the dropdown (Say, Emote, Party, or Raid)
+4. Click "Send" to post your message
+5. The editor remains open for your next message

 ### In-Game Configuration

-Access the configuration panel via:
+Access settings via:
 - Slash command: `/ww config`
 - Game Menu: ESC > Interface > AddOns > WizzyWig